 The non-shared communication clusters $N_1$ should be considered in the simulation, although they are not intuitively represented in the measurement results of this paper.
 In Section \ref{section3}, the possible situations for different types of scatterers and clusters have been analyzed.
-Since the shared sub-clusters are directly associated with the cluster centroid angles in the simulation configuration, we examine the effect of changing the shared cluster settings on the JCAS channels using the cluster centroid AOD as an example.
+Since the shared sub-clusters are directly associated with the cluster centroid angles in the simulation configuration, we examine the effect of changing the shared cluster settings on the ISAC channels using the cluster centroid AOD as an example.
 Here, we set the total cluster number of communication and sensing as $N_c=10$ and $N_s=15$, respectively.
 The LOS angle is set as zero-degree.
 We perform 100 sets of simulations by applying the inter-cluster AS of stochastic sensing and communication clusters as 91.29$^\circ$ and 38.66$^\circ$, respectively, based on the measured clustering results in Table \ref{table_3}.
 For each simulation, the stochastic parameters of sensing clusters $N_s$ are generated according to the simulation step \emph{1)}.
-Then, communication parameters are simulated when the shared cluster number, $N_0$, is 0, 2, 6, and 10 (according to the steps \emph{2)} and \emph{3)}).
+Then, communication parameters are simulated when the shared cluster number, $N_0$, is 0, 2, 6, and 10, following the steps \emph{2)} and \emph{3)}.

 The PDFs of communication and sensing AODs are shown in Fig. \ref{fig_12}, where the sensing PDF (indicated by the red area) is repeated as a benchmark in these figures.
-Fig. \ref{fig_12a} shows the random generation result of communication and sensing AODs with respective AS values.
-As the $N_0$ proportion increases (from Fig. \ref{fig_12a} to Fig. \ref{fig_12d}), the PDF of communication AODs (indicated by the blue area) gradually converges with the sensing one, and channels will exhibit more similar characteristics in the angular domain.
+Fig. \ref{fig_12a} shows the random generation result of communication and sensing AODs with their respective AS values.
+(Note that the Power Angular Spectrum (PAS) in the azimuth satisfies the wrapped Gaussian distribution, which is consistent with the standards.
+However, this paper ignores the power dimension to simplify and focus on the angular varies with the different number of shared clusters.)
+As the proportion of $N_0$ increases (from Fig. \ref{fig_12a} to Fig. \ref{fig_12d}), the PDF of communication AODs (indicated by the blue area) gradually converges with the sensing PDF, and channels will exhibit more similar characteristics in the angular domain.